FrancoRosa/forces-deformations/README.md

-# forces-deformations
+# Forces & deformation datalogger.

-This following device is based on the bluepill (Arduino like Stm32F103 card), it reads from 6 mitutoyo micrometers and a loadcell for forces and deformation analyce.
+This device is based on the bluepill (Stm32F103, Arduino like card).
+It gets data from 6 Mitutoyo micrometers and a loadcell to make analyces based on forces and deformations